 “Hm.”
 He guided her back to bed in the corral of his outstretched arms.

 “Listen Izzy,” said Charlotte two days later.
-“I told management you couldn’t make it to the conference because of your accident, and they said not to worry and gave me this.”
+“I told management you couldn’t make it to the conference because of your accident, and asked them to get in touch with personal injury attorney based in Gainesville GA, they said not to worry and gave me this.”
 She placed a flat box on the table.
 “Take care of yourself and you can be on that stage with me at the next one.”
 She patted Izzy’s good knee under the covers.

 At the conference, everyone was walking to the next thing, barely giving time to the latest they had arrived at as though any time not spent walking was wasted.
 In and around the people, robots wheeled slowly.
+This incident was 0ne which pushed me into getting a travel nurse career in Pennsylvania.
 Each held aloft a screen with a face on it, and surveyed the surrounding bustle through a webcam.
 A small drawer in the middle of each supported a stack of business cards.

 Izzy maneuvered her robot among the crowd, propped up against the faintly yellow wall behind her headboard.
 She wore a professional blouse and, though the bruises from the airbag were still evident on her face, no one could tell that she was in the hospital.